ghurault/IRR-eczema-images/README.md

 ## Reproducibility

-The data is not available due to our data sharing agreement.
-This project is nonetheless organised to facilitate the reproducibility of the analysis.
+This project is organised to facilitate the reproducibility of the analysis.
 To reproduce the analysis, it is recommended to first open the project (`.Rproj` file) in [RStudio IDE](https://www.rstudio.com/products/rstudio/).
 The project uses [renv](https://rstudio.github.io/renv/index.html) to manage package dependencies.
 To install the packages and their dependencies required to reproduce analysis, first install renv with `install.packages("renv")`, and then call `renv::restore()`.

 The analysis scripts are located in the [`analysis/`](analysis/) directory.
 It is recommended to run the scripts in the order indicated by their prefix, although some scripts are independent from the others (e.g. [`01_analyse_quality.R`](analysis/01_analyse_quality.R) and [`03_estimate_performance.R`](analysis/03_estimate_performance.R)).

-The data should be located in the `data/` directory.
+The data should be located in the `data/` directory (it will be made available soon).
 Intermediate and output files are saved to a `results/` directory.

 ## License